This post was last modified on August 26, 2024.

-If you’re planning to embark on a career in real estate, staying informed about the latest industry developments is essential.
-One significant change on the horizon is the implementation of Senate Bill 1495 (SB 1495), signed by Governor Gavin Newsom in September 2022.
+If you’re planning to start a career in real estate, staying updated on the latest industry developments is crucial.
+A significant change is the introduction of Senate Bill 1495 (SB 1495), which Governor Gavin Newsom signed into law in September 2022.

-From January 1, 2024, all applicants for the salesperson or broker examination must complete an updated course in Real Estate Practice, which includes new content covering two crucial components: implicit bias and fair housing laws.
-In this article, we’ll break down the new requirements, their aims, who will be affected, and how you can prepare for these changes.
+Since January 1, 2024, every applicant for the salesperson or broker examination is now required to complete a revised Real Estate Practice course, which includes new content covering two crucial components: implicit bias and fair housing laws.
+This guide will outline the new requirements, their objectives, who will be impacted, and how you can get ready for these changes.

 Understanding the New Requirements

-The updated course requirements, which apply to all applications received by the Department of Real Estate (DRE) on or after January 1, 2024, include two essential components:
+The revised course requirements, effective for all applications submitted to the Department of Real Estate (DRE) on or after January 1, 2024, include two key components:

-• Education on the impact of implicit, explicit, and systemic bias on consumers
+- Instruction on how implicit, explicit, and systemic biases affect consumers

-• Exploration of historical and social implications of biases
+- Analysis of the historical and societal consequences of biases

 Aims of the New Requirements

-The primary goals of these updated course requirements are to:
+The core objectives of the updated course requirements aim to:

-• Ensure real estate professionals comply with federal and state fair housing laws, which prohibit discrimination based on race, color, religion, sex, national origin, familial status, and disability
+- Ensure that real estate professionals comply with federal and state fair housing laws that prohibit discrimination based on race, color, religion, sex, national origin, familial status, or disability.

 Who Will Be Affected by the New Requirements?